Finance transformation: the human perspective

 cgma.org | cimaglobal.com

+© 2021 Association of International Certified Professional Accountants.
 All rights reserved.
-CGMA and Chartered Global Management Accountant are trademarks of the Association of International Certified Professional Accountants and are registered in the United States and other countries.
-The Globe Design is a trademark owned by the Association of International Certified Professional Accountants.
+AICPA and CIMA are trademarks of the American Institute of CPAs and The Chartered Institute of Management Accountants, respectively, and are registered in the US, the EU, the UK and other countries.
+The Globe Design is a trademark of the Association of International Certified Professional Accountants.
+2101-31282

 For information about obtaining permission to use this material other than for personal use, please email firstname.lastname@example.org.
 All other rights are hereby expressly reserved.
 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 Although the information provided is believed to be correct as of the publication date, be advised that this is a developing area.
 The Association, AICPA, and CIMA cannot accept responsibility for the consequences of its use for other purposes or other contexts.

 The information and any opinions expressed in this material do not represent official pronouncements of or on behalf of the AICPA, CIMA, or the Association of International Certified Professional Accountants.
 This material is offered with the understanding that it does not constitute legal, accounting, or other professional services or advice.
 If legal advice or other expert assistance is required, the services of a competent professional should be sought.